tiatitisari/data-analytics/material/sql/databases.md

 == SQL ==
 1. Structured Query Language
 2. The most widely used programming language for databases
+3. Free and paid, paid one SQL server and oracle
+4. PostgreSQL free and open source relational database system (Limit)
+5. SQL Server to limit using top

 == Tables ==
 1. Table rows == records (unlimited), table columns == fields (limited)